-Students who have earned credits at other regionally accredited colleges or universities may request to have those credits applied to their program of study at Pennsylvania Highlands Community College.
-Those wishing to do so must submit official transcripts from the other institution(s) in which they were enrolled along with the Pennsylvania Highlands Community College Application for Admission and other materials necessary for admission.
+Students who have earned credits at other colleges or universities may request to have those credits applied to their program of study at Pennsylvania Highlands.
+Those wishing to do so must submit official transcripts from the other institution(s) in which they were enrolled along with the Pennsylvania Highlands Application for Admission.

-Upon receipt of the necessary materials, the College Registrar will review the student's official transcript(s) and determine which credits, if any, are to be applied to the student's intended program of study.
-A written transfer evaluation will be sent to the student after the evaluation has been completed and credits applied to the Pennsylvania Highlands Community College transcript.
+Upon receipt of the Application for Admission and any other materials required for admission, the College Registrar will review the student's official transcript(s) and determine which credits, if any, are to be applied to the student's intended program of study.
+Transfer evaluation results will be communicated to the student through the application of credit on the official college transcript.

-Pursuant to the American Association of Collegiate Registrar and Admissions Officers guidelines and internal procedures, the College will award transfer credit for courses in which a 2.0 ("C") or higher grade is earned and which are deemed equivalent to required or elective courses in the student's program of study.
-Credit will not be awarded for courses in which the student earned a grade of "D", "F", "W", "I", "Au", "P/F", or "In Progress" or if they are not considered equivalent to current Penn Highlands' courses.
-Some coursework may not be accepted if the transfer course material is considered obsolete, especially in disciplines that are rapidly evolving as determined by Academic Affairs recommendations.
-To earn a certificate, diploma, or an associate's degree from Penn Highlands, students must complete 50% or more of the required credit hours for those credentials while at the College.
+Pursuant to AACRAO (American Association of Collegiate Registrar and Admissions Officers) guidelines, Pennsylvania Highlands will award transfer credit for courses in which a 2.0 ("C") or higher grade is earned and which are deemed equivalent to required or elective courses in the student's program of study.

+To earn an Associate degree from Pennsylvania Highlands, students shall complete a minimum of 50% of the required credit hours at the College.

+Transfer grades are not referenced on the Pennsylvania Highlands transcript nor are they factored into the student's cumulative grade point average.

+Transfer credit will be awarded for courses in which the student has earned a 2.0 ("C") or higher grade.
+Credit will not be awarded for courses in which the student earned a grade of "D", "F", "W", "Inc", "Au", "P/F", or "In Progress."
+Coursework older than ten years is generally not eligible nor are Continuing Education Units (CEU's).

-The College does not accept developmental/remedial courses for transfer.
+Pennsylvania Highlands does not accept college preparatory/remedial courses for transfer.
 Those courses, commonly numbered 000 - 099, include pre-college English, math, reading, and study skills courses.
+Typically, Pennsylvania Highlands does not accept First Year Experience (freshmen seminar) courses for transfer.